-For many business owners, the challenging year of 2020 has been a lesson in patience, agility, and innovation.
+For many business owners, the challenging early years of the pandemic were a lesson in patience, agility, and innovation.
 You’ve likely learned how to address health and safety standards to protect your customers and your employees with methods you’d never had to consider before.

 You’ve also probably learned what it’s like to rework your budget, marketing plan, and perhaps even your business model.

 Buying behaviors have changed dramatically, and experts predict that customers aren’t going to return to the old way of making purchases.
 In the future, the retail industry will see an even greater shift toward online selling, improved in-store technology, and demands by customers for greater personalization and connection.

 Here is a closer look at the new retail best practices to follow so that your business can thrive, now and in the future.

 Get all the tools you need to quickly find new customers and grow your retail store’s sales.

 If you aren’t selling online already, it’s time to start.
 Modern consumers are shopping online like never before.
 In the second quarter of 2020, ecommerce sales added up to $212 billion — or 16% of total retail sales.